Confidentiality

 Establishes a Foundation for Parenting Partnership

-A parenting partnership is something that every divorced parent needs to have to make the transition easier for the children involved.
+A parenting partnership is something that every divorced parent needs to make the transition easier for the children involved.
 If the parents can get along to support the needs of their children, then each child will have much less stress on their shoulders.
 If there is arguing between parties while a child is present they may feel as if it is their fault.
 Focusing on what’s best for the child is critical for a better transition in the divorce process.

 Controls Financial and Emotional Costs of Divorce

 Emotionally it gives the parties a way to cope in a private yet comfortable environment, where the couple can decide how much or how little to share with their family and friends.
-Divorce takes a toll on whomever it falls upon which is why mediation is there to help anyone who needs it.
+Divorce takes a toll on whomever it falls upon, which is why mediation is there to help anyone who needs it.